wizo06/japanese/docs/Fundamentals/particles.md

 Note: 「魚」 means "fish"
 「食べる」 means "eat"

-- 魚 ==＿== 食べる。
+- 魚食べる。

-What is that sentence saying in English?
+What is that sentence saying?

 - Fish eats (something)
 - (Something) eats fish

 The answer is: it can be either one.
 So how do we know if "fish" is doing the "eating", or if "fish" is "being eaten"?
+In English, we can tell by simply looking at the word order: "fish eats X" vs "X eats fish".
+In Japanese, we can tell by looking at the particle.

-This is where particles come into play.
-Particles are one or more hiragana characters that attach to the end of a word to define the grammatical function of that word in the sentence.
+Particles are one or more hiragana characters that attach to **the end of a word** to define the grammatical function of that word in the sentence.
 In other words, a particle defines the "role" of a word in a sentence.
 Using the correct particle is very important because the meaning of a sentence can completely change just by changing the particle.

+For example:

+- 魚 ==が== 食べる。
+Means "Fish eats (something)"
+- 魚 ==を== 食べる。
+Means "(Something) eats fish"

-We can finally put the knowledge from "Sentence Structures" into use.
+We can finally put the knowledge from [Sentence Structures](sentence-structures.md) into use.
 As a reminder, this is how we visualize our train analogy:

 <table>
   <tr>